 Zooming in reveals structure that no genre taxonomy would predict.
 Here are four regions that show what the embedding captures.

 Discovering new films.
-These clusters show the embedding working at medium zoom.
-But the map is most useful at close zoom, where you can discover individual films you might never have found otherwise.
+The clusters above show the embedding working at medium zoom.
+But the map is most useful at close zoom, where you can stumble across individual films you might never have found otherwise.

 It’s important to note that this map is showing you something different from “people who liked movie X also like the set of movies {Y}”, which is what many recommender systems do.
 Rather, it shows “the themes, mood, and ideas of movie X are shared by the set of neighbors {Y}”.
-This is a different and more first-principles way for users to discover new films.
+This is a different and more first-principles way for a curious person to discover new films.

 I have long wished that information on the internet from movies, to books, to music, to websites, to really any other data modality were spatially organized.
 We humans have strong spatial “software” in the sense that we are better at remembering and manipulating information when it is associated with a specific place.
 Look into, for example, memory palaces and the Method of loci.
-Interfaces like Moviescape lean into this: they let the user examine a corpus from a bird’s eye view, organize it spatially, and then zoom into the unique regions that hold the greatest interest and appeal.
-Through spatial layouts like Moviescape we may be able to use AI to bring more signal to the internet rather than less.
+Interfaces like Moviescape take advantage of these spatial intuitions: they let the user examine a corpus from a bird’s eye view, organize it spatially, and then zoom into the unique regions that hold the greatest interest and appeal.
+I am optimistic that this makes for a fundamentally better and more intuitive user experience.
+Moviescape is just the beginning!

 Moviescape is live at moviescape.site.
 The code is on GitHub.
 This project was built with Tidepool.